 When it is time for a legal permanent resident to abandon their status or a US citizen to renounce their citizenship, they will enter the world of the IRS expatriation rules, US exit tax, and the dreaded covered expatriate analysis.
 This is a very complicated area of tax law.
 Our International Tax Attorneys have worked with many clients facing expatriation and offshore compliance and have developed strategies to help safely get them out of the U.S. tax system.

-In conclusion, the international tax attorney team at Golding and Golding, specializes exclusively in offshore tax compliance and reporting.
-We have represented thousands of clients nationwide and in over 80 countries with safely getting into offshore tax and reporting compliance.
+In conclusion, the international tax attorney team at Golding and Golding specializes exclusively in offshore tax compliance and reporting.
+We have represented thousands of clients nationwide and in over 80 countries by safely getting into offshore tax and reporting compliance.

 Current Year vs Prior Year Non-Compliance